tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/what-to-expect.md

   * be cared for with passion and commitment and
   * to get well.

-> Having experienced personally some of how authentic Traditional Acupuncture can improve our lives I left my previous career to dedicate myself to using it to help others so your wellbeing is always my number one focus.{:.emph}
+> Having experienced personally some of how authentic Traditional Acupuncture can improve our lives I left my previous career to dedicate myself to using it to help others so your wellbeing is always my number one focus.
+{: .emph}

 ### About The Initial Consultation
 The initial consultation is where we discuss your situation so you can tell me everything that is important to you and so I can gather a comprehensive understanding of your health and wellbeing and what you want help with.
 This session also includes treatment.